 In general though, unless the workplace 401(k) is particularly poor, offers no matching funds, and has high fees, experts advise employees to make the most of it.

-So 401(k) plans and IRAs can work together.
+So 401(k) plans and IRAs are different but can work together.
 Fill one, usually the 401(k), then use the other to contribute more to your retirement and reduce your taxes further.

 - The Four Stages of Retirement